Junaid-1972/Junaid-1972/README.md

-**JUNAID ABDULRAHMAN A** Cybersecurity Analyst
+**JUNAID ABDULRAHMAN A** Cybersecurity Analyst/Ethical Hacker

 👋 Hello!
-I’m **JUNAID ABDULRAHMAN A**, a results-driven Cybersecurity Analyst with two years of experience protecting cloud and on-prem infrastructures.
-My work focuses on threat detection, vulnerability management, and continuous security monitoring.
-This repository gathers the lab projects and reference guides that demonstrate my technical depth and commitment to secure-by-design principles.
+I’m **JUNAID ABDULRAHMAN A**, a results-driven **Cybersecurity Analyst and Ethical Hacker** with over **three years** of hands-on experience securing cloud and on-premises infrastructures.

+My expertise includes:
+- **Threat Detection**
+- **Vulnerability Assessment & Management**
+- **Penetration Testing**
+- **Continuous Security Monitoring**

+I combine blue-team and red-team approaches to proactively identify and mitigate security risks, with a strong passion for breaking systems to make them more secure.

+---

+### About This Repository
+This repository showcases my personal lab projects, Capture The Flag (CTF) write-ups, penetration testing reports, and reference guides.
+It demonstrates my technical depth, continuous learning, and commitment to **secure-by-design** principles.

 ---